mattc-try/wycheproof-c/HFBugs Collection/CLASSIFICATION.md

 │   └── Documents issues caused by inadequate input validation, leading to unexpected behavior or vulnerabilities.
 ├── PARAM_HANDLING.md
 │   └── Describes bugs related to improper parameter handling, including missing, incorrect, or misused parameters.
-├── SPECIAL_CASES.md
-│   └── Focuses on bugs that arise in rare or edge-case scenarios not considered during standard development.
 └── TIMING_ATTACKS.md
     └── Analyzes vulnerabilities that expose the system to timing-based side-channel attacks.
 ```